-c) Postgraduate Diploma in Law
+d) Postgraduate Diploma in Law

-A candidate who is registered in the Postgraduate Diploma in Law shall pass all her/his core and elective courses as set out in 3.1.2.2(3).
+A candidate who is registered in the Postgraduate Diploma in Law shall pass all her/his core and elective courses as set out in 3.1.2.2(4).

-d) Postgraduate Diploma in Business Administration
+e) Postgraduate Diploma in Business Administration

-A candidate who is registered in the field of Business Administration shall pass all courses as set out in 3.1.2.2(4).
+A candidate who is registered in the field of Business Administration shall pass all courses as set out in 3.1.2.2(5) (6).